 Beantown has a hockey market in which either player could either thrive, or be crushed in depending on the numbers they put up.
 But what makes Hall an even sweeter fit for the Big Bad Bruin’s besides bringing more of a finesse element to the cities rough-em-up hockey culture, is the hockey legend he most admires.
-His idol?
-Bobby Orr, whose number he wore for his now former team, the Windsor Spitfires.
-What better person to have one of your top prospects mold his game after, especially when that player is one of the all-time greats, and came out of your organization.
+His idol? former team, the Windsor Spitfires.
+What better person to have one of your top prospects mold his game after, especially when that player is one of the all-time greats, and came out of your organization., whose number he wore for his now

 We’ll see what happens come draft day, but man, tell me it wouldn’t be sweet seeing a play-maker like Savvy toss some sauce, and thread the needle to such a dangerous scorer like Taylor Hall.
 It has the makings for a lethal scoring combination and the beginning of a long-awaited hero in Boston.